Skip to main content

 Are Brilinta and Plavix the same?

 No. Brilinta and Plavix are not the same.
-They are administered in different ways and have some differences in side effects and drug interactions.
+They are taken in different ways and have some differences in side effects and drug interactions.

 Is Brilinta or Plavix better?

-Brilinta has been marketed and studied as a more effective drug than Plavix.
+Brilinta is considered a more effective drug than Plavix.
 It has been shown to be a better drug for reducing rates of cardiovascular death and preventing heart attack or stroke.
-However, it may be more likely to produce adverse effects such as bleeding and shortness of breath.
-Based on AHA and ACC guidelines, Brilinta is a preferred treatment over Plavix.
+However, it may be more likely to cause adverse effects such as bleeding and shortness of breath.
+Still, based on AHA and ACC guidelines, Brilinta is a preferred treatment over Plavix

 Can I use Brilinta or Plavix while pregnant?

 There is not enough data to show that Brilinta and Plavix are completely safe during pregnancy.
 These drugs are not generally recommended unless their benefits outweigh the risks.
-Talk to your doctor about your available treatment options while pregnant.
+It’s best to consult a healthcare provider about treatment options while pregnant.

 Can I use Brilinta or Plavix with alcohol?